Oliverhf/phoenix-todolist-api/README.md

   $ iex -S mix -> Executing the imperative prompt of elixir for compile the project, so that I can create new tasks from it.

-  The Pheonix organizes the code complexity in layers, helping with the maintainability of the system.
+  The Phoenix organizes the code complexity in layers, helping with the maintainability of the system.